top of page

 Photo credit: Alex Westcott/TODAY

 “Nobody really knew China in ‘82,” Yamashita recalled.
 “I remember thinking, 'This is such fertile ground for stories.
 This is all going to be gone soon.”
-An early witness to the metamorphosing face of China, Yamashita’s photographs documented the ephemerality of daily life in the country.
-His projects, which often traced legendary journeys and paths, from Marco Polo to the Mekong River, captured not only its sweeping landscapes, but also the rich lives surrounding these settings: their history, their present, and their fast-changing future.
+As an early witness to the metamorphosing face of China, Yamashita’s photographs documented the ephemerality of daily life in the country.
+His projects often traced journeys and paths deeply engraved in legends and history: for example, the Silk Road, the Mekong River, and Marco Polo's travels from Italy to China.
+These journeys captured not only the picturesque landscapes of these ancient paths, but also the lives that surrounded these lands: their history, present, and fast-changing future.

 "I have always been interested in the most remote sections—the edges—of China...the rural, peasant China," Yamashita said, as it was where traditions often survived the longest.
 Looking back now, he notes that his photos are of a China that largely, no longer exists.